 The Cultural Heritage Agency of the Netherlandshelps other parties to get the best out of ourheritage.
 We are closely involved in listing, preserving, sustainably developing and providing access to the most valuable heritage in our country.

 We are the link between policymakers, academics and practitioners.
 We provide advice, knowledge and information, and perform certain statutory duties that have been assigned to us.
 The Cultural Heritage Agency is at the heart of heritage management in the Netherlands.Visit website

-Illuminare — Centre for the Study of Medieval Art (KU Leuven) is located in the Central Library of the University of Leuven.
+Illuminare — Centre for Medieval and Renaissance Art (KU Leuven) is located in the Central Library of the University of Leuven.
 It is a university research and documentation centre, accessible for academics and students.
 The research of Illuminare is founded upon reception history and the contextual meaning of Early Netherlandish Art; technical research, conservation and cataloging of illuminated manuscripts and the iconology of the Middle Ages from an interdisciplinary perspective (Iconology Research Group).
 Research is made possible under the auspices of research and doctoral projects.Visit website

 Created in 2001, the Institut national d'histoire de l'art (INHA) is an Academic, Cultural and Professional Public Establishment (EPSCP – Établissement public scientifique, culturel et professionnel) under the supervision of the ministers of Higher Education, Research and Culture.Visit website